 We’ve got the full recipe for a classic Old Fashioned cocktail here but, here are a few more ways to make sure your Old Fashioned cocktail – whatever your twist may be – is absolutely delicious:

-- Pour Quality Ingredients: This cocktail is made with just a couple ingredients so that each one really shines through.
-That means an Old Fashioned is not the time for second-rate ingredients!
-Make sure everything – from the alcohol to the bitters – are high-quality.
+- Pour High Quality Ingredients: This cocktail is made with just a couple ingredients so each one really shines through.
+As such an Old Fashioned is not the time for second-rate ingredients!
+Make sure everything – from the alcohol to the bitters – are of the highest quality.

 - Don’t Forget the Bitters: No Old Fashioned is complete without ANGOSTURA® bitters.
 The citrus notes in ANGOSTURA® orange bitters are also a beautiful complement to the traditional Old Fashioned and can be found in many of its offshoots, balancing flavors and adding complexity to the drink.